 Overview of Refresher Courses for Microsoft Excel, Access and Word

 The continuing education departments of several colleges and universities offer Microsoft Office refresher courses as standalone courses or as part of a multi-course series.
 Although these courses are often available for workforce or professional development purposes, anyone interested in learning how to properly operate Microsoft Office's programs can typically enroll.
+The Microsoft company also offers training on their website for free.

 List of Common Refresher Courses